JetBrains/Qodana/topics/taint-analysis.md

 ##### Use your own rules

-In addition to bundled rules, you can apply your own Opengrep rules by saving rule files to the `.qodana/opengrep` directory of your project root.
+In addition to the bundled rules, you can apply your own rules by saving rule files to the `.qodana/opengrep` directory of your project root.

 ## Qodana for .NET list of rules